‘Time Out’ is a process of temporarily removing yourself physically from an anger-provoking situation in order to calm yourself before returning.

 Abuse is not always physical.
 The bottom line is that abuse is when someone else is scared of you, your behaviour or actions, or is afraid of what you might do when you are angry.
 Feelings of anger or frustration need to be managed carefully so communication and relationships don’t get damaged.
 Anger is not usually a good response to problems, even if it seems helpful in the short term.

-Below is a five step process for keeping others safe and to prevent you from being abusive while you are feeling angry.
-Before you use this, tell your partner it’s a new strategy so she knows about it beforehand and can be prepared.
+Below is a five-step process for keeping others safe and to prevent you from being abusive while you are feeling angry.
+Before you use this, tell your partner it’s a new strategy so they know about it beforehand and can be prepared.

 - Momentary delay – When you feel like you might become abusive, start by taking a pause.
 Take a moment to think about what you are doing so you don’t act on impulse.

 - Do something – Once you have left, find a way to calm down.
 Do something physical (avoid driving) – walk, run, kick the footy, smack a tennis ball – anything to get that pent up energy out and cool down.
 DO NOT drink or use drugs.
-If you need to talk about what’s happening you can call MensLine Australia – 1300 78 99 78
+If you need to talk about what’s happening you can call MensLine Australia on 1300 78 99 78 or speak with a counsellor online.

 - Problem solving – Once you return do not talk about the anger provoking situation immediately, unless it is absolutely urgent.
 Negotiate with the other person to talk about the issue in the next few days when you both have some perspective.
 Next time you are feeling angry, try one of these actions above.